ICR-SC/good-practice/docs/good/instructor/monday.md

 ---

-*Use this guide to help pace the Monday session and ensure all key topics are covered within the allotted time.*

-data/processed/
-touch README.md .gitignore

-## Live Coding Script for Instructors

-*Duration: 60 minutes | Format: Participatory live coding* *Homework: Short session consolidation*

-# Reference
-This session is inspired by the principles of reproducible, ethical, and collaborative research as described in [The Turing Way handbook](https://the-turing-way.netlify.app/).
-Throughout the week, we will refer to relevant sections from [The Turing Way: Reproducible Research Guide](https://book.the-turing-way.org/reproducible-research/reproducible-research), an open, community-driven resource for making data science accessible and reproducible for everyone.

 ## Pre-Session Setup

 **[ASIDE: Have terminal and VSCode open.
 Share screen showing both.
 Have a clean desktop/folder structure visible.]**